abjerner/Skybrud.Social/README.md

 Improving the code has higher priority than documentation, so I'm currently a bit behind on the documentation.
 For the small amount of documentation already written, have a look at the [Skybrud.Social website][Website].

+### Experimantal

+Supporting and maintaining the implementation for each service takes up a lot of time.
+I have played around with a few other services than whats officially supported in Skybrud.Social, but haven't had the time to finish these.
+They should therefore be treated as experimental and under development:

+* [**LinkedIn**](https://github.com/abjerner/Skybrud.Social/tree/master/src/Skybrud.Social.LinkedIn)<br />Adds support for both OAuth 1.0a and OAuth 2 authenticcation as well as limited access to the LinkedIn API.

+* [**Microsoft**](https://github.com/abjerner/Skybrud.Social/tree/master/src/Skybrud.Social.Microsoft)<br />Lets users authenticate using their Microsoft / Windows Live account (user), as well as getting information about that user.

 [Website]: http://social.skybrud.dk/
 [NuGetPackage]: https://www.nuget.org/packages/Skybrud.Social
 [GitHubRelease]: https://github.com/abjerner/Skybrud.Social/releases/latest